JKopal101/jkopal101.github.io/index.md

 ### 🌐 **Let's Connect**
 <br>
 I'm always looking for new opportunities to grow and collaborate.
-Feel free to explore my projects and get in touch in you'd like to discuss potential collaborations or cybersecurity solutions.
+Feel free to explore my projects and get in touch if you'd like to discuss potential collaborations or Cybersecurity solutions.

 ---